 Evolution of the Accountant Role

 In the future for accounting, more transactional work will become automated, and accountants will increasingly be seen as leaders and decision makers.
 More and more, accountants must rely on the so-called soft skills, leadership and other traits associated with emotional intelligence.
 These skills, paired with training to leverage insight from data analysis and the financial expertise, are what will make for successful careers in the future.

 Data breaches are a bigger risk than ever, and finance departments are one of the leading targets.
 The breaches can lead to identity theft, or the stealing of personal data and credit card information, and spoofing, which is when an email is disguised to appear to come from a known and trustworthy source.
 Training in recognizing potentially harmful emails and spotting attacks will continue to be crucial for accounting teams, who are already skilled in looking at the details and spotting anomalies.
 The accounting team can share the importance and become champions of cybersecurity for your organization.

 Changes in Tax Policy

 With nearly 6,000 pages in the 2022 Consolidated Appropriations Act — better known as the COVID stimulus — accountants have their work cut out for them.
-Passed shortly before tax season, it’s just the latest in a string of tax policy and regulatory changes, including tax extenders, PPP expense deduction, second-draw PPP loans and simplified process for PPP loans under $150,000.
+Passed shortly before tax season in 2022, it’s just the latest in a string of tax policy and regulatory changes, including tax extenders, PPP expense deduction, second-draw PPP loans and simplified process for PPP loans under $150,000.
 Whether it’s understanding total tax liability or navigating shifting trade and tariff policies, understanding changes in tax policy is vital.

 Statutory and Regulatory Compliance